MeteoSwiss/camvis2/README.md

 ### Overall Setup

 #### Enable GPU Acceleration
-If you have a NVIDIA GPU with cuda capabilities, it is strongly advised to use it for computations.
+If you have a NVIDIA GPU with CUDA capabilities, it is strongly advised to use it for computations.
 You can determine if you already have a GPU driver and its version by executing the following command.
 ```bash
 nvidia-smi